ASaiM/hmp_mock_tests/doc/report/report.md

 ### Comparison of *EBI metagenomics* and ASaiM results

 In *EBI metagenomics* pipeline (Figure \ref{ebi_pipeline}), functional analyses are based on InterPro and its identifiants.
 In ASaiM workflow (Figure \ref{asaim_workflow}), we have access to UniRef50 gene families and their abundances computed with *HUMAnN2*.
 These functional results are then not directly comparable.
-But, in both workflows, UniRef50 gene families and InterPro proteins are grouped into slim Gene Ontology terms to get a broad overview of functional profile of the community.
-The GO slim terms are grouped into 3 groups: cellular components, biological processes and molecular functions.
+But, in both workflows, UniRef50 gene families and InterPro proteins are grouped into Gene Ontology slim terms to get a broad overview of functional profile of the community.
+These GO slim terms are grouped into 3 groups: cellular components, biological processes and molecular functions.

-Few GO slim terms are not similar for *EBI metagenomics* and ASaiM (Table \ref{incomplete_go_slims}).
-They are negligible in term of relative abundance inside the three groups (< 20\%).\
+Few GO slim terms are different for *EBI metagenomics* and ASaiM (Table \ref{incomplete_go_slims}).
+They are negligible in term of relative abundance inside the three groups.

 \begin{table}[h!]
 \centering